dbousfie/1026bot/syllabus.md

 Q: If we don’t know an answer on the exam, should we just guess?
 A: Yes there's no penalty for guessing wrong

+Q: where are the Thursday PowerPoints and the audio from Tuesday lectures and Thursday lectures
+A: on the course content page in brightspace here https://westernu.brightspace.com/d2l/le/lessons/130641/units/3264732

 Q: When are final exams?
 A: The registrar sets those dates - we don't have them yet